Stay to the end for a list of NICU cuddler programs so that you can find out if there is one near you and how to apply.

 Training to become a NICU volunteer

-If you are officially going to serve as a volunteer in a NICU volunteer program, or even in any hospital settings, congrats!
-It will be very rewarding for you, and your help will be greatly appreciated by staff and family.
+If you are officially going to serve as a volunteer in a NICU volunteer program, or even in any hospital setting, congrats!
+It will be very rewarding for you, and your help will be greatly appreciated by the staff and family.

-You should receive some training on the basics of your tasks before you start.
+You should receive some training about the basic aspects of your tasks before you start.
 You will also learn a lot of extra things along the way.

 In your training, you will learn important things such as health-care handwashing procedures, any gowning policies the NICU may have, and how to recognize when a baby is in distress and what to do about it.